Arkansas governor dismisses calls for full execution probe

 Arkansas had planned eight executions over an 11-day period, the most ambitious schedule since the U.S. Supreme Court reinstated the death penalty in 1976.
 But courts issued stays for four of the inmates.
 The four lethal injections that were carried out included Monday’s first double execution in the U.S. since 2000.

-Williams read a prepared final statement, apologizing to the families he “senselessly wronged and deprived of their loved ones.”
-He also spoke in tongues, the unintelligible speech used in some religions.
+Williams read a prepared final statement and also spoke in tongues, the unintelligible speech used in some religions.
 But his prayer faded off as the midazolam took effect.
-He said, “The words that I speak will forever be, will forever …” before he fell silent.

 The inmate breathed heavily through his nose until just after three minutes into his execution, when his chest leaped forward in a series of what seemed like involuntary movements.
 His right hand never clenched, and his face remained what one media witness called “serene.”